ageyev/ageyev.github.io/docs/Holy-Land/palestinian_people.md

 description: 'The true history of the "Palestinian people" and its legal analysis'
 ---

-# The Palestinian People and Their Right to Self-Determination: A Legal and Historical Analysis.
+# The "Palestinian People" and Their Right to Self-Determination: A Legal and Historical Analysis.

 ## The Uniqueness of the "Palestinian People" in International Law